2022–Ongoing

 Prioritize by insertion volume

 Build order set by frequency-of-use in the existing Roofr surface.
-Post-launch usage validated it: Button (341,898/yr), Tags (83,539), Checkboxes (82,240) lead the usage by an order of magnitude.
+Usage validated it: Button (341,898/yr), Tags (83,539), Checkboxes (82,240) lead by an order of magnitude.
+Resisted visually distinctive components that would have made the system more “marketable” internally.

 02